gpaol/bootstrap-multiselect/src/BootstrapMultiSelect.Plugin/README.md

 Contributions, issues, and feature requests are welcome!

-See the [Contributing Guide](https://github.com/gpaol/bootstrap-multiselect/blob/main/CONTRIBUTING.md) for detailed guidelines.
+See [CONTRIBUTING.md](../../../../CONTRIBUTING.md) for detailed guidelines.

 ## 🔗 Links